 - kids by age 12: 55–85 beats per minute

-Your doctor should help you determine whether or not your child's heart rate is abnormally fast or slow, since the significance of an abnormal heart rate depends on the situation.
-For example, an older child or adult with a slow heart rate might begin to show symptoms when his or her heart rate drops below 50 beats per minute.
-However, trained athletes have a lower resting heart rate — so a slow heart rate in them isn't considered abnormal if no symptoms are associated with it.
+A doctor can determine whether a heart rate is abnormally fast or slow, depending on a person's situation.
+An older child or adult with a slow heart rate, for example, might have symptoms when the heart rate drops below 50 beats per minute.
+But trained athletes have a lower resting heart rate, so a slow heart rate in them isn't considered abnormal if it causes no symptoms.

 Types of Arrhythmias